NASA to send robotic 'dragonfly' to Saturn moon to search for signs of life

-The space agency said Thursday Dragonfly will fly from location to location over Titan, exploring future potential landing sites.

-The mission, part of NASA's competitive New Frontiers Program, beat out another possible project to collect samples from a nearby comet.
+Dragonfly beat out nearly a dozen proposed projects, including a mission to collect samples from a nearby comet.
+The drone is slated to launch in 2026 and arrive at Titan in 2034.
+The plan is to land on some of Titan’s dunes and later on a crater.
+Development costs for the mission are capped at around $850 million.

+“What really excites me about this mission is that Titan has all the ingredients needed for life,” said Lori Glaze, director of NASA’s planetary science division.

-Titan is a haze-covered world that has lakes of methane and an ocean below the surface.
-Scientists have long considered Titan an attractive place to study whether it would be capable of supporting microbial life.
+Titan is a haze-covered world with a thick atmosphere.
+The moon has lakes of methane, mountains of ice and an ocean below the surface, making it an attractive place to explore whether its environment can support primitive life.

+“We are absolutely thrilled, and everyone is just raring to go and take the next steps in exploring Titan,” said project leader Elizabeth Turtle of Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland.

-Titan was last explored by the Cassini-Huygens mission.
+Titan was last studied by the international Cassini-Huygens mission.
 In 2017, the Cassini spacecraft plunged into Saturn, ending two decades of exploration.

 Want more stories about space?